Holding an event in a park

-If you are interested in holding an event within a park, please download and complete the Notify us of your event form and return it to us.
+If you are interested in holding an event within a park, please complete the Notify us of your event form and return it to us for consideration and review.

 Our permission does not give you exclusive use of the park, but we will discourage others from organising an event that would clash with yours.
 Your cooperation in sharing the park and its facilities with others is appreciated.

-After we receive all the information about your planned event, we will assess your application and let you know about our decision within approximately 21 business days.
+After we receive all the information about your planned event, we will assess your application and risk assessment and let you know about our decision within approximately 21 business days.

-Conditions that apply to using our parks for your event
+Conditions that apply once your event has been approved